rodneyosodo/bookish-rotary-phone-blog/Simulating_molecules_using_VQE.md

 The expectation value corresponding to the Hermitian matrix to an arbitary state is geiven by

-Expectation value of any wave function will be atleast the
+Expectation value of any wave function will be atleast the minimum eigen value associated with the wave function.